IdanErgaz/bootcamp-app/README.md

 2. Use Server 1 for APP : Clone the new repository

-3. Made an OCTA web-app object
+3. Made an OCTA web-app object - make sure to grant permissions to the app the relevant users Also set the APP ip instead of the localhost for the sign in redirect url.

 4. On Server2 | Run postgres sql on docker,Run npm init db>  make sure it up and runnig and that port is opened for outside world